To prevent unauthorized domains from using your search engines, access is restricted by default so only whitelisted domains can use them.

 Blocked IPs

-This is useful to prevent Bots attacks from public IPs.
+This is useful to prevent bot attacks from public IP's.
 It will also allow you to easily stop any puntual attack from a specific IP if it ever happen.

-Remember to review blocked IPs frequently because IPs in Internet change so you may be blocking a valid IP at some time.
+Remember to review blocked IP's frequently because IP's in the internet change, so you may be blocking a valid IP at some time.

 Bot Attacks